Dusty Baker: Personal life

 Baker was a member of the United States Marine Corps Reserve from 1969 through 1975.
-Baker has a wife, Melissa, and two children: Natosha (born 1979), from his first marriage, and Darren Baker (born 1999).
-Darren was rescued by J. T. Snow from being run over at home plate as a batboy during the 2002 World Series.
+Baker's son, Darren Baker, was rescued by J. T. Snow from being run over at home plate as a batboy during the 2002 World Series.
 In 2017, Darren was drafted in the 27th round of the MLB draft by the team his father managed at the time, the Washington Nationals.
-He decided to play as infielder for the California Golden Bears, and in 2021 he was drafted by the Nationals in the tenth round of the amateur draft, where this time he signed to join the organization.
-On the same day that Baker won his 2,000th game, his son Darren scored the winning run home for his High A team in Delaware on a sacrifice fly.
+He decided to play as infielder for the California Golden Bears, and in 2021 he was drafted by the Nationals in the 10th round of the amateur draft, where this time he signed to join the organization.
+In 2024, Darren made his MLB debut for the Nationals.
 Baker and his family reside in Granite Bay, California.

 In the winter of 2001, Baker was diagnosed with prostate cancer during a routine check-up (his father had been diagnosed with the disease eight years prior).
-Baker had had surgery in December of that year to remove his prostate (his fears over potentially having the cancer return led him to name his three-year old son as a batboy to "show him the world").
+Baker had had surgery in December of that year to remove his prostate (his fears over potentially having the cancer return led him to name his three-year-old son as a batboy to "show him the world").
 Near the end of the 2012 baseball season, Baker was hospitalized for both an irregular heartbeat and a "mini-stroke".

-For a period of time, Baker had troubles with the Internal Revenue Service, who had determined that his investments in tax shelters for a number of years (as guided by his brother Victor) was to be disallowed, which would have resulted in penalties of at least a million dollars with interest.
+For some time, Baker had troubles with the Internal Revenue Service, who had determined that his investments in tax shelters for some years (as guided by his brother Victor) were to be disallowed, which would have resulted in penalties of at least a million dollars with interest.
 When managing the Giants, the IRS garnished his paychecks, leaving him with less than a percent of his $900,000 salary to live on a month; around the time of negotiating his contract in 1999, Magowan loaned him money in case he needed to deal with the IRS, which Baker repaid later.
-With the help of a tax crisis lawyer (over the course of several years), the issue was resolved, roughly around the time the news was broken by the media in late 2002.
+With the help of a tax crisis lawyer (over several years), the issue was resolved, roughly around the time the news was broken by the media in late 2002.

 Baker is a member of the National Advisory Board for Positive Coaching Alliance, a national non-profit organization committed to providing student-athletes with a positive, character-building youth sports experience.
 Baker has appeared in several videos and webinars for this organization, all of which can be found on the group's YouTube channel.
 Dusty is also owner of Baker Family Wines, along with owner and winemaker Chik Brenneman.
 Baker was inducted into the Bay Area Sports Hall of Fame in 2015.
 He returned to the Giants organization in 2018 as a Special Advisor to the CEO.

+Legacy

+Due to his presence at various moments in baseball history, Baker has been frequently cited as baseball's Forrest Gump equivalent.
+These moments include the following: